-Performs other related tasks as assigned by the Central Office Administrators as designated by the Superintendent.
+Performs other related tasks as assigned by the Building or Central Office Administrators as designated by the Superintendent.

 Equipment: This position may require the ability to use assistive technology in addition to basic office equipment such as computers, copiers, scanners, and fax machine.
 Must always comply with OPS's guidelines for equipment use.

 - Must be able to respond rapidly in emergency situations.